Fabiano Soares: Coaching career

 Soares started working as a coach in 2006, with former club Compostela in the regional leagues.
 He held a UEFA PRO Licence, his course classmates including future football heavyweights like Luís Enrique and Pep Guardiola.

-From 2008 to 2011, Soares was in charge of amateurs Bergantiños FC, Compostela again – taking the reins of the latter after the ninth round, he eventually failed to prevent relegation from the third tier as last– and CD Estradense.
+From 2008 to 2011, Soares was in charge of amateurs Bergantiños, Compostela again – taking the reins of the latter after the ninth round, he eventually failed to prevent relegation from the third tier as last– and Estradense.

-In summer 2011, Soares was appointed assistant coach at G.D.
-Estoril Praia from Portugal, going on to work under several managers including compatriot Vinícius Eutrópio and Marco Silva.
+In summer 2011, Soares was appointed assistant coach at Estoril from Portugal, going on to work under several managers including compatriot Vinícius Eutrópio and Marco Silva.
 In March 2015, following José Couceiro's departure, both he and former club player Hugo Leal took the reins until the end of the season, eventually leading the team to the 12th position in the Primeira Liga; in July, he was appointed the sole head coach.

 On 11 December 2016, after only 15 points in 13 matches during the campaign, Soares was relieved of his duties.
-The following 11 July, he returned to his home country after being named Club Athletico Paranaense manager; he was sacked on 4 December, with his side having finished in 11th position.
+The following 11 July, he returned to his home country after being named Athletico Paranaense manager; he was sacked on 4 December, with his side having finished in 11th position.

 Soares was hired at K League 2 title favourites Jeonnam Dragons in January 2019.
 He was dismissed in July, with the team third from bottom.

-In April 2021, Soares was appointed at Barra Futebol Clube (SC), but left by mutual agreement on 17 June, two weeks before the start of the Campeonato Catarinense Série B. On 26 April 2022, he signed for Esporte Clube Vitória of Campeonato Brasileiro Série C, being sacked on 19 June.
+In April 2021, Soares was appointed at Barra-SC, but left by mutual agreement on 17 June, two weeks before the start of the Campeonato Catarinense Série B. On 26 April 2022, he signed for Vitória of the Campeonato Brasileiro Série C, being sacked on 19 June.

 Soares returned to Compostela's bench in summer 2022.
 On 22 March 2023, however, in spite of being placed second in the Segunda Federación with 45 points with eight matches remaining, he was fired.

 On 6 November 2023, Soares was appointed head coach of River Atlético Clube for the upcoming season.
-In March 2024, in the same capacity, he joined fellow Série D club Clube Atlético Tubarão.
+In March 2024, in the same capacity, he joined fellow Série D club Atlético Tubarão.

-On 12 December 2024, Soares became manager of Centro de Formação de Atletas Tirol.
+On 12 December 2024, Soares became the manager of Tirol.